Computing and Information Technologies BS

 User interface design and advanced requirements gathering and data modeling.
 Depending on concentration choice, advanced skills in database (warehousing, management, unstructured data), networking (VoIP, sensor networks, design and performance), web development, and enterprise systems.

-Job TitlesSystem Administrator, IT Technician, Network System Administrator, Network Technician, Database Developer, Web Developer, IT Specialist
+Job TitlesSystem Administrator, IT Technician, Network System Administrator, Network Technician, Database Developer, Web Developer, IT Specialist, Network Engineer, Database Administrator

 Selected Employer Hiring PartnersAhold Inc, Amazon – IMDb, American Greetings Interactive, Apple, Avaya, Box, Brand Integrity, CISCO MERAKI, Cisco Systems Inc, clevermethod, Constant Contact, elogic Group LLC, Exelon Corp, Harris Corporation, IBM, IDI Billing Solutions, Intel Corporation, Intuit, Johnson & Johnson Consumer Products Company, Jorsek LLC, Juniper Networks, M5 Networks, Next Jump, PayPal, The Hershey Company, Unisys, Wegmans Food Markets Inc.

-Contact UsWe appreciate your interest in RIT co-op, graduating students or alumni.
-We will make every effort to make your recruiting endeavor a success.
-Feel free to contact Lisa Monette, the career services coordinator who works with the Computing and Information Technologies program.
-For your convenience, you can access information and services through our web site at www.rit.edu/recruit.
+Contact UsWe appreciate your interest in your career and we will make every effort to help you succeed.
+Feel free to contact Stephanie Ryan, the career services coordinator who works with the Computing and Information Technologies program.
+You can access information about services through our web site at https://www.rit.edu/careerservices

 Rochester Institute of Technology .
 Office of Career Services and Cooperative Education